lordlinus/cartodb/README.md

- INstalltion instructions and Notes to install cartodb
+ Installtion instructions and Notes to install cartodb